RockScience/Rpymongo/README.md

 - R package rPython

 ### Installation
-For now, it is not yet packaged: To use this library, you just have to source the file Rpymongo.r in R.
+To use this library, you just have to source the file Rpymongo.r in R

 #### Log of releases
 v0.1 (2013-10-30)